adamw00000/ProjectGame/README.md

 [Repository](https://bitbucket.org/iomawsk/project-the-game-repo/src/master/) follows few rules:

- - Each new functionality is created on non dev branch and added by pull request
+ - Each new functionality is created on feature/\[feature name\] branch and added by pull request
  - Delivery-ready versions are placed on release branch
  - Versions in stage of testing are placed on test branches